howerj/liblisp/liblisp.md

         flambda            Create an "fexpr"
         define             Define a new variable with a value set!
-Change an already defined variables value begin              Evaluate a sequence of S-Expression, return the last cond               Conditional evaluation
+Change an already defined variables value progn              Evaluate a sequence of S-Expression, return the last cond               Conditional evaluation
-        environment        Return a list of all in scope variables let                Create a new variable scope, allowing recursion error              Error, an object representing an error
+        environment        Return a list of all in scope variables let                Create a new variable scope, allowing recursion error              Error, an object representing an error loop               Jump back to beginning of a progn return             Return early from a progn

 ##### Special variables